Updated on February 9, 2026.

 Nordic refers to the countries of northern Europe, and particularly Scandinavia.
 The region includes Denmark, Finland, Iceland, Norway, Sweden, Greenland, and the Faroe Islands.

-When you think of food from these chilly climates, healthy may not be the first thing that comes to mind.
-Like many Western diets, northern European fare can contain foods high in sugar as well as red meat and high-fat dairy, both high in saturated fat.
+Like many Western diets, northern European fare can contain foods high in sugar as well as red meat and high-fat dairy.
+Both are high in saturated fat, too much of which can contribute to heart disease.
 But there are a lot of nutritious foods native to the region, as well.

 Developing a modern take on a traditional diet

 In 2004, unhappy with the Westernization of food in the Nordic region, a group of chefs were believed to be the first to develop and promote a healthy “New Nordic” diet, filled with local, unprocessed foods.
-This way of eating was adopted by the Nordic Council of Ministers, who released recommendations for a healthy Nordic eating plan in 2012.
-(The Nordic Council is a little bit like a northern European equivalent to MyPlate, the healthy eating guideline created by the U.S. Department of Agriculture.)
+This way of eating was adopted by the Nordic Council of Ministers, an international group that released recommendations for a healthy Nordic eating plan in 2012.

 In a nutshell, the Nordic diet focuses on increasing the use of healthy, local foods, and reducing processed foods.
 The diet recommends eating little to none of the following: